poseidon-framework/poseidon-framework.github.io/trident.md

 - Individuals/samples are surrounded by `<` and `>`: `<individual>`. `ALA026` therefore becomes `<ALA026>`.
 A second way to denote individuals is with the more verbose and specific syntax `<package:group:individual>`.
 Such defined individuals take precedence over differently defined ones (so directly with `<individual>` or as a subset of `*package*` or `group`).
 This allows to resolve duplication issues precisely -- at least in cases where the duplicated individuals differ in source package or primary group.
 - Package versions can be appended to package names, such as `*package-1.2.3*`.
 - This also works with the verbose individual syntax: `<package-1.2.3:group:individual>`.

+Note that this syntax introduces a number of reserved characters with special meaning (`':', ',', '<', '>', '*'`).
+If the name of a package, individual, or group contains any of these, `trident` may fail to parse the entities correctly.
+To solve this entity names can be quoted, so wrapped in `"`s (or `'`s).
+That makes it possible to include group names like e.g. `"Belgium_<1000BC"` or individual names like `<"Individual3,4">`.
+The quotes must be placed directly around the name, not around the entity term.
+That means `<"...">` will work, but not `"<...>"`.

 In the `--forgeFile` each line is treated as a separate forgeString, empty lines are ignored and `#` symbols start comments.
 So this is a valid example of a forgeFile: